ramapriyan912001/tp/docs/DeveloperGuide.md

     * 1h1.
 AWE informs user that the total expenses of the travel group has reached its limit of one billion.
       <br>Use case ends.

-**Use case: UC16 - Delete a shared expense**
+**Use case: UC16 - Delete an expense**

-**Preconditions:**

-User's last entered command is either `findexpenses` or `expenses`, i.e. the user is viewing an expense list.

 **MSS**

+1. User requests to list expenses of a group.
+2. AWE shows a list of expenses.
-1. User requests to delete an expense from list of expenses viewed by its position on screen.
+3. User requests to delete an expense from list of expenses viewed by its position on screen.
-2. AWE deletes the specified expense.
+4. AWE deletes the specified expense.
-3. AWE shows updated list of expenses.
+5. AWE shows updated list of expenses.
-4. AWE displays confirmation message.
+6. AWE displays confirmation message.
    <br>Use case ends.

 **Extensions**

+* 3a.
+User is not viewing a list of expenses when entering command.
+  * 3a1.
+AWE shows an error message asking user to enter `findexpenses` or `expenses` command first.
+    <br>Use case ends.
-* 2a.
+* 3b.
 The given index is not within range 1 to length of list of expenses on screen.
-    * 2a1.
+    * 3b1.
 AWE shows an error message saying index is invalid.
-      <br>Use case ends.
-* 2b.
-User is not viewing a list of expenses when entering command.
-    * 2b1.
-AWE shows an error message asking user to enter `findexpenses` or `expenses` command first.
       <br>Use case ends.

 **Use case: UC17 - Find expenses in a travel group**